 Doctoral education

-The doctoral education at Malmö Academy of Music is characterised by interdisciplinary collaboration across disciplinary boundaries.
-We offer doctoral education in two disciples – Music Education and Artistic Research in Music, both are closely linked to the Faculty of Fine and Performing Art's and Lund University's strong research environments.
+The doctoral programmes at Malmö Academy of Music are characterised by interdisciplinarity and collaboration across disciplines.
+We offer programmes in the following subjects - Music Education and Artistic Research in Music, both of which are closely linked to the strong research environments of the Faculty of Fine and Performing Arts and Lund University.

-The doctorate degree is the most advanced degree you can earn, symbolising that you have mastered a specific area of study, or field of profession.
-The Swedish doctorate degree consists of 240 ECTS credits and requires four years of full-time studies.
+A doctorate is the most advanced academic degree you can earn, symbolising that you have mastered a specific area of study, or field of profession.
+A Swedish doctorate consists of 240 ECTS credits and requires four years of full-time studies.
 The programme concludes with a doctoral thesis of at least 120 credits.

-A 'licentiate' degree is equivalent to half the coursework required for a full doctoral programme and a licentiate thesis of at least 60 credits.
+You can also obtain a licentiate degree which consists of 120 ECTS credits and a licentiate thesis of at least 60 credits.
 It is equivalent to the MPhil of the British education system.

 There are no tuition fees for doctoral education at Malmö Academy of Music and, after completing your studies, you will be well prepared for a successful career as an independent researcher.